-CTEC’s new The Cutting Edge: Introductory GP Wound Suturing is a highly practical workshop aiming to introduce the GP and Nurse Practitioner to the fundamental knowledge and techniques required for patient assessment, suturing and knot tying skills.
+CTEC’s The Cutting Edge: Introductory GP Wound Suturing is a highly practical workshop aiming to introduce the GP, Nurse Practitioner and Emergency Nurse to the fundamental knowledge and techniques required for patient assessment, suturing and knot tying skills.

-This workshop is of particular relevance for GPs and Nurse Practitioners with limited clinical exposure to minor surgical techniques and those wishing to consolidate experience.
+This workshop is of particular relevance for GPs, Nurse Practitioners and Emergency Department Nurses with limited clinical exposure to minor surgical techniques and those wishing to consolidate experience.
 It is strongly recommended as a foundation suturing workshop for GPs wishing to attend CTEC’s The Cutting Edge: Managing Skin and Soft Tissue Injuries workshop.

 The Cutting Edge: Introductory GP Wound Suturing workshop features a combination of didactic sessions, demonstrations and hands-on sessions utilising animal tissue and other simulation models.
 It includes a one hour free practice session.

 - Suture material

 - Mattress suture